MileHacker Logo

 Local & Regional Transit

-Gallipoli mainly uses the local bus system and a regional train line.
+Gallipoli mainly uses local bus services and a regional train line.

-Public Buses In the area (STP Salento): These public buses work inside Gallipoli, connecting the Old Town (Centro Storico), the new town (Borgo), and popular coastal zones like Baia Verde and Lido San Giovanni.
-They further present connections to smaller, nearby towns in the Salento region.
-Services are more frequent during the summer high season to accommodate tourist demand.
+Public Buses In the region (STP Salento): These public buses work inside Gallipoli, connecting the Old Town (Centro Storico), the new town (Borgo), and popular coastal zones like Baia Verde and Lido San Giovanni.
+They also present connections to smaller, nearby towns in the Salento region.
+Services are more frequent during the summer high time of year to accommodate tourist demand.

 Regional Train Overview